matrix-org/matrix-rust-sdk/crates/matrix-sdk/src/sliding_sync/README.md

 `maximum_number_of_rooms` are held in memory (unless one `pop`s the list out).

-This is a purely in-memory cache layer though.
-If one wants Sliding Sync to persist and load from cold (storage) cache, one needs to explicitly [`enable_caching()`][`SlidingSyncBuilder::enable_caching`].
-This will reload the Sliding Sync state from the storage, namely since tokens.
+Sliding Sync instances are also cached on disk, and restored from disk at creation.
+This ensures that we keep track of important position markers, like the `since` tokens used in the sync requests.

 Caching for lists can be enabled independently, using the [`add_cached_list`][`SlidingSyncBuilder::add_cached_list`] method, assuming